chouseknecht/symfony-container/README.md

 ## Getting started

-Set the PROJECT_NAME environment variable to the name of the project you want to create, and when the container starts the project will be initiazed.
-Inside the container the project gets created in the /symphony directory, which is a volume mounted to the root of Ansible Container project.
-In other words, your symfony project is accessible both inside and outside of the container.
+The root of your Ansible Container project directory is mounted to the container as */symfony*, and the first time you start the container a new project called *symfony* will be initiazed in */symfony*.
+So inside the container the project is accessible as */symfony/symfony*, and in the root of your project you will see it as *symfony*.

 If you want the project initialized using a particular version of symfony, simply set the SYMFONY_VERSION environment variable to the desired version.
 Otherwise, the default version installed is 'latest'.